 3. A $30.00 non-refundable application fee is required of all applicants for each application submitted;

-7. Submit Graduate Record Examination (GRE) scores or General Management Admission Test (GMAT) scores; (These scores must be sent directly to FAMU by the appropriate testing agency.
-You will
+6. Submit Graduate Record Examination (GRE) scores or General Management Admission Test (GMAT) scores; (These scores must be sent directly to FAMU by the appropriate testing agency.)
+Your application will not be processed without GRE scores.

-9. Three letters of Recommendation; Complete this section of the online application.
+8. Three letters of Recommendation; Complete this section of the online application;

-*To expedite the processing of materials, download and print the Immunization Form and mail the completed form to the address specified on the form.
+11. A completed Immunization form; to expedite the processing of your application materials, please download and print the Immunization Form at http://www.famu.edu/index.cfm?shs&Immunizations and mail the completed form to the address specified on the form.
 This form is not used in making an admissions decision.
 However, you will not be allowed to enroll at FAMU without submitting the Immunization Form.

-- All official application materials, with the exception of test scores and transcripts, should be submitted online.
-All supporting documents (such as transcripts, test scores) should be mailed to:
+All official application materials, with the exception of your official test scores and transcripts, should be submitted online.
+All supporting documents (such as official transcripts, test scores) should be mailed to:

 515 Orr Drive